Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 If the Customer is a Consumer, the provisions of this clause 11 apply:

-(a) Unless agreed in writing by the Supplier, the Supplier will not accept the return of goods.
+(a) Subject to clause 11(e), unless agreed in writing by the Supplier, the Supplier will not accept the return of goods.
 Goods accepted for return by the Supplier may attract a charge to recover restocking and repackaging charges.
 The amount of this charge will be determined by the Supplier and recoverable from the Customer.

 (b) The proof of purchase from the Customer must accompany all goods returned to the Supplier.